 The second recommendation is the establishment of an international advisory board.
 This committee was established by the decision of the Faculty Board of Directors and held its first meeting on March 26, 2022.
-(See Evidence 18; Evidence 19; Evidence 20; Evidence 21; Evidence 22)
+(See Evidence 19; Evidence 21; Evidence 21

 At the meeting held at the beginning of the 2021-2022 academic year fall semester, the Quality and Accreditation Board also controlled and monitored stakeholder participation and made some improvement suggestions.
 In this context, at the beginning of each academic year, it is recommended that the preparatory classes elect three representatives among themselves and attend the Student Representatives Meeting.
 In line with this proposal, the members of the Student Representatives were reorganized and the representatives of the Preparatory Classes attended the next meeting.
-(See Evidence 23; Evidence 24) A meeting for the year 2021 was held with Student Representatives, who gained a wider representation ability as a result of this improvement, and improvement activities were carried out in line with the suggestions from the students.
-(See Evidence 30; Evidence 31)
+(See Evidence 24) A meeting for the year 2021 was held with Student Representatives, who gained a wider representation ability as a result of this improvement, and improvement activities were carried out in line with the suggestions from the students.
+(See Evidence 31)

 Our Dean's Office is sometimes able to directly implement some improvements by taking into account the results of the previous controllings.
 An example of this is the Dean's decision to implement the Stakeholder Satisfaction Survey, seeing that there are deficiencies in the mechanisms for obtaining the opinions of external stakeholders.
 This survey was applied for the first time in 2021 in order to measure the satisfaction of the external stakeholders who receive service from the projects and activities that our faculty has done or realized joint projects with.
 External stakeholders were encouraged to participate in the survey, either through social media groups or by sending a letter to Sakarya Provincial National Education Director and Provincial Mufti.
 (Evidence 36) The survey was completed in December 2021 with the participation of our external stakeholders working in DIB, MoNE and NGOs.
-(Evidence 25) Our External Stakeholders and made some suggestions.
+(Evidence 25) Our External Stakeholders expressed their satisfaction with our Faculty with their answers to open-ended questions and made some suggestions.
 (Evidence 37)